benktesh/ud867/FinalProject/README.md

 * Write a Gradle task that starts the GCE dev server, runs all the Android tests, and shuts down the dev server.

 Ready for Submission.

+Ready of Submission 2 (after review).
+Have one question though.
+I put forward this on slack but did not get any direction.
+Reviewer provided the following suggestion:
+    Most of the time is recommended to leave the responsibility of open a new activity to an activity lifecycle aware component, like the activity that calls this task.
+This especially helps to improve the UX under scenarios were the async task execution finished and the user did leave the app before that.
+With this implementation, the next activity may be opened no matter the user wants the result or not.
+I noticed that even when the app is in sleep mode, the asyc call will open the activity.
+I did that by putting a sleep of 10 seconds on thread and then pressed the home button.
+After 10 seconds the activity showed up without being asked.
+However, I did not quite get how to resolve it.